knappmi/IngrediGuard/docs/user_management.md

 - User status management
 - Database reset functionality
 - Edge cases like duplicate users and disabled accounts

+## User Interface Design

+The user management system incorporates several UI design principles to enhance usability:

+- Clear separation between user creation and management sections
+- Color-coded buttons for destructive actions (red for delete/disable, green for enable)
+- Confirmation dialogs for critical actions (logout, database reset)
+- Responsive grid layout with proper spacing for user list
+- Scrollable user list for handling any number of user accounts
+- Consistent button sizes and padding throughout the interface
+- Visual indicators for user status (active/disabled) and role (admin/regular)

+### Demo Features

+To facilitate testing and demonstration of the application, several demo features are included:

+- **Demo Menu**: Accessible from the Upload Menu screen, this feature loads a pre-configured menu with common restaurant items containing various allergens for testing the allergen detection functionality without requiring a menu file or photo.
+- **Default Admin Account**: A default admin account (username: admin, password: admin) is created automatically to ensure immediate access to administrative features.

 ## Future Enhancements